Database Usage

 --log-db-path "run_tests.db"

-Cover Agent will create a table called unit_test_generation_attempts
+Cover Agent will create a table called `unit_test_generation_attempts` within the database.

 **Integration Tests**